Double glazing repairs and maintenance

 - Using a pressure washer to clean your windows – this can weaken their seals

-Sometimes window seals can be replaced without the entire window or door being replaced.
+Window seals can sometimes be replaced without the entire window or door being replaced.
 This is easier to do on frames where the seals (also called gaskets) are separate, rather than built-in.

 Otherwise, the entire window can be replaced.
-Either way, contact the company or trader you bought the double glazing from as soon as possible.
+Either way, contact the company you bought the double glazing from as soon as possible.

 How do I fix a double glazing window handle or lock?

-If the problem lies with heat or the mechanism getting stiff, try tips from above for cooling it down or oiling it.
+If the problem lies with heat or the mechanism getting stiff, try the tips above for cooling it down or oiling it.

 Usually this can be done without having to change the entire frame.